About Sunset Mesa School

 The primary emphasis of the school through the sixties continued to be Early Childhood and Kindergarten.
 By 1970, Sunset Mesa Schools had added a 4th grade, expanding the primary grades through fourth.

-In 1975, John and Wynona Ratliff purchased the school from the Sheriff family.
+John and Wynona Ratliff purchase the school.

 At the time of the purchase, the Ratliff’s made the decision to shift the focus of Sunset Mesa Schools to the primary grades, first through fifth grades.
 The Early Childhood and Kindergarten programs had a solid foundation.